 Systemic corticosteroids decrease inflammation and other symptoms more rapidly and to a greater degree than other drugs.
 They also seem to slow bone erosion.
-However, they do not prevent joint destruction, and their clinical benefit often diminishes with time.
+However, they may not prevent joint destruction, and their clinical benefit often diminishes with time.
 Furthermore, rebound often follows the withdrawal of corticosteroids in active disease.
-Because of their long-term adverse effects, many doctors recommend that corticosteroids are given to maintain function only until another DMARD has taken effect.
+Because of their long-term adverse effects, some doctors recommend that corticosteroids are given to maintain function only until another DMARD has taken effect.

 Corticosteroids may be used for severe joint or systemic manifestations of RA (eg, vasculitis, pleurisy, pericarditis).
 Relative contraindications include peptic ulcer disease, hypertension, untreated infections, diabetes mellitus, and glaucoma.
-The risk of latent TB should be considered before corticosteroid therapy is begun.
+The risk of latent tuberculosis should be considered before corticosteroid therapy is begun.

 Intra-articular injections of depot corticosteroids may temporarily help control pain and swelling in particularly painful joints.
 Triamcinolone hexacetonide may suppress inflammation for the longest time.
 Triamcinolone acetonide and methylprednisolone acetate are also effective.
 No single joint should be injected with a corticosteroid more than 3 to 4 times a year, as too-frequent injections may accelerate joint destruction (although there are no specific data from humans to support this effect).
 Because injectable corticosteroid esters are crystalline, local inflammation transiently increases within a few hours in < 2% of patients receiving injections.
-Although infection occurs in only < 1:40,000 patients, it must be considered if pain occurs > 24 h after injection.
+Although infection occurs in only < 1:40,000 patients, it must be considered if pain occurs > 24 hours after injection.

 Abatacept, a soluble fusion cytotoxic T lymphocyte-associated antigen 4 (CTLA-4) Ig, is indicated for patients with RA with an inadequate response to other DMARDs.

-RA is a systemic inflammatory disorder.
+Rheumatoid arthritis (RA) is a systemic inflammatory disorder.